Being a police wife teaches you a lot – about life, about the world, about your marriage, about yourself, everything. Here’s what I now know.

 We had no idea what life had in store for us.
 Looking back, I feel like we were just kids.

-A lot of the things I’ve learned over the past few years are things I learned because of being married to a police officer, and I wanted to share them today.
+A lot of the things I’ve learned over the past few years are things I learned because of being married to my husband, and I wanted to share them today.

 I can do so much more than I thought.